jackjakarta/ElonGPT-Discord-Bot/README.md

 ?fast 'question' - Get a quick answer using the gpt-3.5-turbo model.

-?gpt 'question' - Get an answer from the old gpt-3 model.

 ?image 'description' - Generate an image based on a description.

 ?price 'symbol' - Get the price and market cap of a cryptocurrency.

 ?poll 'question'/'option1'/'option2'/... - Create a poll with options.

-?roll - Roll a dice and get the result.

-?joke - GPT tells you a joke.

-?collect 'data' - Collect and save user-provided data.

-?showdata - Display collected data.

-?info - Bot activity.